 This area is dedicated to music composed in support of The Rights of Living Things, and The Rights of Sentient Beings, a unified declaration of ten ethical principles.
-The pieces below will form a suite of short works that are planned to support each article.
+I am currently working on the final piece that will complete the suite of short works that support each article.

 Music reaches a diverse audience, and we connect with music very differently than to written text.
 Music encourages me to consider rights from an emotional, non-rational perspective, it wakens me to feeling as well as thought.
 In my experience, ideas only result in action when they impact on both the head and heart.

 You are welcome to share your views about the music:Comment on The Rights of Living Things

 Life extends from organic to partially-organic and non-organic beings who are sentient.

 Sound Designs, Strings, Brass, Percussion, Solo Piano and Duduk.

 Defining life and how I act towards it challenges my sense of human self-importance.

 Music is sometimes more easily accepted than an idea.
 When I hear disparate sounds and rhythms forming an unlikely cohesive whole, I am more willing to also consider revisiting my long-held assumptions.